MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 If you need to open a PDF document that's been protected by Microsoft Information Protection, use the following links and information.

 A PDF document that has been protected is likely to contain sensitive information.
 For added security, the document is encrypted so that unauthorized people can't read it.
-To open this document, you need a reader that verifies you have been granted permissions to open the document, and then decrypt it for you.
+To open this document, you need a reader (sometimes called a viewer) that verifies you have been granted permissions to open the document, and then decrypt it for you.

 ## Install PDF readers for your device